benedekrozemberczki/tigerlily/README.md

 **Tigerlily** is a [TigerGraph](https://www.tigergraph.com/) based system designed to solve the [drug interaction prediction task](https://arxiv.org/abs/2111.02916).
-In this machine learning task we want to predict whether two drugs have an adverse interaction.
-Our framework allows to solve this **[highly relevant real world problem](https://www.newscientist.com/article/2143486-side-effects-kill-thousands-but-our-data-on-them-is-flawed/)** using graph mining techniques in these steps:
+In this machine learning task, we want to predict whether two drugs have an adverse interaction.
+Our framework allows us to solve this **[highly relevant real-world problem](https://www.newscientist.com/article/2143486-side-effects-kill-thousands-but-our-data-on-them-is-flawed/)** using graph mining techniques in these steps:

 - **(a)** Using [PyTigergraph](https://github.com/pyTigerGraph/pyTigerGraph) we create a heterogeneous biological graph of drugs and proteins.
 - **(b)** We calculate the [personalized PageRank](https://github.com/tigergraph/gsql-graph-algorithms/blob/master/algorithms/Centrality/pagerank/personalized/multi_source/tg_pagerank_pers.gsql) scores of drug nodes in the [TigerGraph Cloud](https://tgcloud.io/).